-Texture photography is one of the most interesting rules of composition.
+Texture photography is one of the most unique and interesting rules of composition.

 How to Capture Texture?

 Texture in photography can be captured quite easily if you follow some basic rules.

 I’m going to talk about what gear to use in a moment, but the first thing you need to know is that to highlight texture photography you need to render a high level of details and for this, you need to deliver sharp images.

 An out of focus photograph will conceal texture on objects.
 A creamy background won’t show any texture at all.
 Avoid any camera shake or you’ll get motion blur so you’ll need a tripod if you’re shooting in a low light environment.

 This is especially through for subjects in motion.
 You might want to highlight the texture of the skin on an athlete in movement for example.

 Capturing texture in photography means also choosing the right subject.
 You can play with the texture of a rug and decide to create a completely abstract photo.

 If you are trying to capture the surface of a calm lake instead, you’ll have to rethink the composition technique you want to apply since texture won’t be ideal.

 I’m going to show you more example below, but now let’s talk about what gear to use and the right camera settings for texture photography.